bevyengine/rfcs/replication_concepts.md

 Determinism is also tamperproof.
 It's impossible to do anything like speedhack or teleport as running these exploits would simply cause cheaters to desync.
 On the other hand, determinism inherently suffers from total information leakage.

 That every client must run the *entire* world is also determinism's biggest limit.
-While this works well for games with thousands of micro-managed entities like *Starcraft 2*, you won't be seeing games with expansive worlds like *Genshin Impact* networked this way any time soon.
+While this works well for games with thousands of micro-managed entities like *Starcraft 2*, you won't be seeing games with expansive worlds like *Genshin Impact* networked this way anytime soon.

 ## Why state transfer?
 Determinism is awesome when it fits but it's generally unavailable.
 Neither Godot nor Unity nor Unreal can make this guarantee for large parts of their engines, particularly physics.